Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/intro_working_w_files/About_conversion_tables/_index.md

 ---
 title: "Conversion tables "
 linkTitle: "Conversion tables"
 weight: 210
----This section describes how to use a conversion table in Transfer CFT {{< TransferCFT/PrimaryForOS400  >}} in the following sections:
+--- This section describes how to use a conversion table in Transfer CFT {{< TransferCFT/PrimaryForOS400  >}} in the following sections:

 - Using a conversion table
 - Configuration sample